betoule/cosmologix/README.md

 plt.show()
 ```

+Further guidance can be found reading files in the examples directory.

 ## Dependencies

 - JAX for numerical computations and automatic differentiation.
 - NumPy for array operations (used indirectly via JAX).
-- Matplotlib for plotting (optional, for examples and testing).
+- Matplotlib for plotting.
+- Requests to retrieve external data files.
+- tqdm to display progression of contour computation

-## Documentation
+## Roadmap

-Detailed documentation for each function and module can be found in the source code or the docs (link?).
+- [ ] Improve speed, especially on first call as compilation time are currently a bit long (see graph below)
+- [ ] Make distances differentiable around the crossing Omega_k = 0 to allow fitting non flat universe
+- [ ] Add Union likelihood
+- [ ] Add proper weights to the DES-5y likelihood and check resulting constraints
+- [ ] Add computation of comoving volume
+- [ ] Improve the guess of contour computation time

 ## Contributing

 Contributions are welcome!
 Please fork the repository, make changes, and submit a pull request.
 Here are some guidelines:

 - Follow PEP 8 style.
 The commited code has to go through black.
 - Write clear commit messages.
 - Include tests for new features or bug fixes.

+## Documentation

+Detailed documentation for each function and module can be found in the source code.
+Autodocs is in preparation [here](https://cosmologix-7920a8.pages.in2p3.fr/).

 ## License